yusrililhm/h8-assignment-2/README.md

 No. Peserta : GLNG-KS07-04

 ## Entity Relationship Diagram

+The relationship is one to many, one order can have many items.
+The DBMS used this application is PostgreSQL.

 ![alt text](assets/erd.png)

 ## Swagger UI
 ![alt text](assets/swagger.png)

 ## Setup .env file
+Before you run this application please setup your .env file.
 ```
 DB_USER=
 DB_PASSWORD=